anguyen3407/LetsEncrypt-on-Nginx/README.md

 # LetsEncrypt-on-Nginx

-Short and simple way to secure your website.
+Short, simple and free way to secure your website.

 ## Install NGINX
 If you've already installed nginx, you can skip this step.